syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/singleSelection" %}

 #### Multiple selection

-When set [selection] property to `Multiple`," the ribbon group button allows users to select more than one option simultaneously.
-Users can select multiple items by clicking on them individually and these selections remain active until explicitly deselected.
+You can set the `selection` parameter value as `RibbonGroupButtonSelection.Multiple` to select more than one item simultaneously.
+Users can click on items one by one to select multiple items, and these selections stay active until manually deselected.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}